 The VisTaTech Center embodies Schoolcraft College's dynamic, on-the-move spirit.
-VisTaTech's classroom, training, meeting and event spaces are the perfect venue for meetings, events, conferences and seminars.
+Opened in July 2003, VisTaTech's classroom, training, meeting and event spaces are the perfect venue for meetings, events, conferences and seminars.
 Visitors to the building can enjoy cuisine prepared by culinary arts students in some of the nation's newest, most advanced teaching kitchens.